-Coronavirus/COVID-19 has impacted all of us these last few weeks and continues to evolve and disrupt all of our lives.
+Coronavirus/COVID-19 has impacted all of us and continues to evolve and disrupt our lives.
 The Hurley Heritage Society, following recommendations of public and government health officials, is making changes to our events schedule and operations.

 During this time of “social distancing” and unexpected downtime, the HHS will share interesting Hurley Heritage stories, images, and more on our Facebook Page.